karmesh-behera/snippets/README.md

 gridsearch.py, 11/3/2024: search a 2d array for a specific number: runs in O(m + n) time

 minmax.py, 11/3/2024: compute the minimum and maximum of an array using 1.5n - 2 comparisons instead of 2n - 2 comparisons (which would be required to compute the min and max separately).

+ipaddress.py 11/5/2024: in a set of 10^^9 ip addresses or so, finds a missing address